Lone-Wolfgang/abalone-rag/README.md

 ![Distribution of Weight](plots/distribution_of_weight.png)
 ![Analysis of Residuals](plots/analysis_of_residuals.png)

-An exploratory data analysis was conducted in using R. You can see the full outcomes [here]
+An exploratory data analysis was conducted in using R. You can see the full outcomes [here](https://github.com/Lone-Wolfgang/abalone-rag/blob/main/deliverables/analysis.pdf).

+EDA led to the development of a linear model the predicts age.
+The best performing model used Lasso Regularization.

 **Model Performance**